Approximate optimality and the risk/reward tradeoff in a class of bandit problems: The Model

-\textbf{Remark}\textit{\ The specification (\ref{Un}) is ad hoc in the sense of (currently) lacking axiomatic foundations.
+Admittedly, the specification (\ref{Un}) is ad hoc in the sense of (currently) lacking axiomatic foundations.
 We propose it because it seems plausible and it delivers novel results.
 In addition, we are not aware of any other model of preference over random payoff streams of arbitrary finite length that has axiomatic foundations and that has something interesting to say in our context.
-The special case of (\ref{Un}) where }$u$\textit{\ is constant in its second argument can be axiomatized, but imposes a priori that only means matter when choosing between arms and hence is too special (Theorem \ref{thm-tradeoff}(iv)).
-Take the further special case where }$u$\textit{\ is linear but where payoffs are denominated in utils.
+The special case of (\ref{Un}) where $u$\ is additively separable and linear in its second argument (example (u.1) below) can be axiomatized, but imposes a priori that only means matter asymptotically when choosing between arms and hence is too special (Theorem \ref{thm-tradeoff} (v)).
+Take the further special case where $u$\ is also linear in its first argument but where payoffs are denominated in utils.
 This is the expected additive utility model (discounting can be added) that is the workhorse model in economics.
 However, it does not work well in our setting, for example, in the applied contexts in the introduction.
-We take the underlying payoffs or rewards at each stage to be objective quantities, such as the number of clicks or of dollars.
+We take the underlying payoffs or rewards at each stage to be objective quantities, such as the number of clicks or dollars.
 In all these cases, the relevant payoff when choosing a strategy is the sum of single stage payoffs, e.g. the total number of clicks, or in more formal terms, stage payoffs are perfect substitutes.
-However, discounted expected utility with nonlinear stage utility index models them as imperfect substitutes.}
+However, discounted expected utility with nonlinear stage utility index models them as imperfect substitutes.

 Utility has a particularly transparent form when $\theta =\theta ^{\mu ,\sigma }$ specifies choosing an arm described by the pair $\left( \mu ,\sigma ^{2}\right) $ repeatedly regardless of previous outcomes.
 In this case payoffs are i.i.d. with mean $\mu $ and variance $\sigma ^{2}$.
 Thus the conditional expectation appearing in (\ref{Un}) equals $\mu $, and the classical LLN and CLT imply that in the large horizon limit risk is described by the normal distribution $\mathbb{N}\left( 0,\sigma ^{2}\right) $ and